 - Donations should be given to institutions/ NGOs having a long unblemished record of public service.
 Before sponsoring of any project, appropriate and adequate due diligence on promoters/ trustees /persons behind the project need to be ensured to obviate any unwanted reputational risk.
 Donations are not to be given to individuals. - Request for donations from institutions having caste / religious / communal bias and/or political overtones should not be considered. - Donations to Government Departments or Organizations / Institutions funded exclusively by the Government should not be given as these institutions are expected to meet their financial requirements through government budgetary grants.
-Donations given for promotion of Information Technology / computer education and Sports are exceptions where proposals from Government aided Departments / Organizations / Institutions may also be considered. - Donations to institutions which are having their own funds and / or can raise, on their own, funds to meet costs of their project should be avoided. - In respect of donations to multi-branch organizations and repeat donations (within three years), Circles should obtain in-principle approval from CSR Department at Corporate Centre before considering donations to such institutions at Circle level.
+Donations given for promotion of Information Technology / computer education and Sports are exceptions where proposals from Government aided Departments / Organizations / Institutions may also be considered. - Donations to institutions which are having their own funds and / or can raise, on their own, funds to meet costs of their project should be avoided. - In respect of repeat donations (within previous three Financial Years and current FY), Circles should obtain in-principle approval from CSR Department at Corporate Centre before considering donations to such institutions at Circle level.
+MD (in-charge of Retail Business) is the Competent Authority to provide in-principle approval for repeat donations.